roc-streaming/roc-toolkit/docs/sphinx/api/examples.rst

   This example is like `send_receive_rtp.c`, but it creates two endpoints:
    - the first, source endpoint is used to transmit audio stream
-   - the first, repair endpoint is used to transmit redundant stream
+   - the second, repair endpoint is used to transmit redundant stream

   The redundant stream is used on receiver to recover lost audio packets.
   This is useful on unreliable networks.